 There is no limit on how many calls you can make.
 You can make as many calls as you wish, and the service will always be free!
 Due to our large community of amazing volunteers, many volunteers are still eagerly awaiting their first call - so don’t hesitate!

 There is no limit on how long a call can be, but it would be a nice gesture to let the volunteer know if you have a task that you think may take a long time.
 Most volunteers are willing to accommodate any request, but since they receive calls as they go about their daily lives, it never hurts to ask.
 Remember that you can always call another volunteer to help solve the issue, in case your first match has to go.
-Some blind or visually impaired users opt to split longer tasks into smaller sections and use different volunteers for each section.
+Some blind or low-vision users opt to split longer tasks into smaller sections and use different volunteers for each section.

 Yes, you may request help at any time of the day or night.
 We match based on language and time zone - meaning we only contact volunteers during their daytime hours.
 For example, if you speak English, are based in the US, and need assistance in the middle of the night, we will connect you to an English-speaking volunteer in Australia, for example, where it is daytime.
 Our volunteer network is so large that no matter when you call, it is almost certain that there is a volunteer who speaks your language, for whom it is daytime.
+Please note that companies on the Specialized Help platform might have different opening hours.

 Due to our huge network of volunteers and our unique matching technology, we are now able to match over 90% of calls within 30 seconds.
 If your request is not answered within a minute, we recommend you to hang up and try again.